shrutikasinha/multi-step-form/README.md

 1. Open `src/services/api.ts`
 2. Update the `baseURL` in the axios instance
 3. Modify the `submitForm` function as needed

-### Using Fetch Instead of Axios
-The code includes both implementations:
-- `submitForm`: Uses Axios
-- `submitFormWithFetch`: Uses Fetch API

-To switch, update the import in `src/components/steps/Preferences.tsx`.

 ## ♿ Accessibility Features